Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/02-Definitions/02-Types.md

   runtime.
 The thread is specified as the first parameter to all constructors (a `Thread` needs to be specified explicitly, and it may not have a name).

+- `final`

+  Marks the type as *final*, which means that it is not possible for other classes to inherit from the type.

 - `serializable`

   Requires including `util:serialize`.
 Adds members required for serialization and deserialization